 Before working on the body, I applied layers of Rustins Plastic Coating (RPC) to the neck and fretboard beginning on 5th January 2019.
 Although this was generally satisfactory, I experienced some setbacks including an inadvertent stripping of some lacquer layers when removing masking tape and some minor sand-through to the wood.
 I used two workarounds to rectify this including tinting of an aliquot of RPC using mahogany spirit power dye in the former case and re-staining the wood and re-lacquering in the latter.
-I also experienced difficulties retaining the black paint on the top edge of the fretboard and in retrospect, I wondered if a pre-stain of the oak with a compatible black dye (which absorbs into the wood rather than adsorbs to the surface) might have helped alleviate this issue.
+I also experienced difficulties retaining the black paint on the top edge of the fretboard and in retrospect, a pre-stain of the oak with Liberon spirit wood dye (which penetrates the wood rather than adsorbs to the surface) would have helped alleviate this issue.

 I posted an article about the precautions to exercise when applying RPC.
 The method I deployed was to apply one coat and allow it to dry for several hours at room temperature before transferring the neck to a warmer place (domestic hot water tank cupboard) for three to four days before applying the next coat.
 This ensures that each layer is fully cured before applying the next.
 I flatted back several times with 3M polishing papers or 1500 grit wet and dry paper (used wet) after not less than five coats had been applied.
 I did not encounter any Rustins-specific problems other than the tendency to apply too much in one coat resulting in runs and uneven coating thickness.